 A stable configuration is recommended during the upgrade cycle to minimize risk and adhere to best practices.
-Prior to the upgrade cycle, complete all the configuration changes and migrate to your production environment.
-It is recommended you don't make significant configuration changes to your production system during the upgrade cycle.
+Prior to the upgrade cycle, complete all the configuration changes and migrate to the production environment.
+It is recommended you don't make significant configuration changes to the production system during the upgrade cycle.

 Any significant configuration change during the upgrade cycle may result in unexpected issues in the production environment.